 Other Outdoor Activities

 Many people who subscribe to the false philosophy of HYOH have an equally false belief.
-These HYOH miscreants believe people who don’t long distance hike or (shudder) do more then just hike posses an outdoor knowledge worth sharing.
-The HYOH pack sniffers believe that people can actually know something about, or even enjoy, the outdoors who don’t neccessarily hike the long trails or even hike at all.
+These HYOH miscreants believe individuals who don’t long distance hike or (shudder) do more than just hike, possess an outdoor knowledge worth sharing.
+The HYOH pack sniffers believe that people can actually know something about, or even enjoy, the outdoors who don’t necessarily hike the long trails or even hike at all.
 That reasoning is simply not true.

 Trail runners are of course the antithesis of all real hikers.
 Loping along the trails, taking in the fresh air, getting an endorphin rush and feeling a sheer bliss for life while in nature can not be had while trail running.
 I know this because many of the hikers I met have told me so.
 They must be correct.
 HMHDI!

-Backpackers who follow white rectangles for 6 mos without knowing how to read map, walk on a well defined trail that can be as much as five miles from a road and have ample guidebooks, logistic support and services are obviously outdoor experts.
+Backpackers who follow white rectangles for 6 mos without knowing how to read a map, walk on a well-defined trail that can be as much as five miles from a road and have ample guidebooks, logistic support and services are naturally outdoor experts.
 Scorn people who do something different with your expert outdoor advice!
 HMHDI!

 HIKE MY HIKE – DAMN IT!

 The HMHDI philosophy will lead you to the one, true, correct and absolute way to enjoy the outdoors.

 Enjoying the outdoors is not just a matter of being in Nature.
 It is not a question of enjoying the outdoors that satisfies your personal levels of safety, comfort, and fun.
 It is not that silly phrase of HIKE YOUR HIKE.

 No, enjoying the outdoors is about what other people (most notably – ME) tell you is the correct way to enjoy the outdoors.